2022 Japan Series: Game 5

 Orix started Daiki Tajima in Game 5 while Yakult started Hikaru Yamashita.
 Yakult took the lead in the top of the first inning on a single by Norichika Aoki and an RBI single by José Osuna.
 In the second inning, Domingo Santana hit a solo home run for Yakult off of Tajima.
 The Buffaloes tied the game in the fourth inning with four hits off of Yamashita, including RBIs by Kotaro Kurebayashi and Kenya Wakatsuki.
 With the score tied at two, Masataka Yoshida hit a solo home run for Orix off of Yamashita in the bottom of the fifth inning.
 In the top of the sixth inning, the Swallows retook the lead with an RBI double by Aoki.
 Entering the bottom of the ninth inning trailing 4–3, Orix tied the game on a walk and an infield single, followed by a throwing error by Scott McGough that allowed the tying run to score.
 Yoshida hit a walk-off home run off of McGough to end the game.

 Game 6

 Sachiya Yamasaki started Game 6 for Orix, while Yasuhiro Ogawa started for Yakult.
 Yamasaki pitched five shutout innings.
 The game remained scoreless until the top of the sixth inning, when Ryo Ota hit a single, was advanced to second base on a sacrifice hit, and scored on an RBI single by Yutaro Sugimoto.
 Orix scored two more runs in the ninth inning following a throwing error by Scott McGough.
-Yakult led off the game with a hit in the first inning, but Yamasaki and four relief pitchers (Yuki Udagawa, Yoshihisa Hirano, Soichiro Yamazaki, and Jacob Waguespack) combined to shutout Yakult, only allowing the one hit.
+Yakult led off the game with a hit in the first inning, but Yamasaki and four relief pitchers (Yuki Udagawa, Yoshihisa Hirano, Soichiro Yamazaki, and Jacob Waguespack) combined to shut out Yakult, only allowing the one hit.